Before everything, please note:

 sudo systemctl restart docker-compose@pi-hole

-1. If the DNS booster is enabled.
+1. If the DNS Booster is enabled.
 The DNS requests from clients will be first redirected to the local DNS cache on Firewalla, which further uses pi-hole in docker as the upstream DNS server.
 So you will see all DNS requests from Firewalla's IP of docker network, which is 172.16.0.1.
 We strongly recommend keeping DNS Booster enabled.

 2. In case docker service doesn't start, please follow this guide to reset your docker service. https://help.firewalla.com/hc/en-us/articles/360060535553